Aliases for DAO Gene

 DAO (D-Amino-Acid Oxidase) is a Protein Coding gene.
-Diseases associated with DAO include schizophrenia and primary hyperoxaluria.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
-GO annotations related to this gene include receptor binding and cofactor binding.
+Diseases associated with DAO include amyotrophic lateral sclerosis 11 and amyotrophic lateral sclerosis type 10.
+Among its related pathways are Metabolism and Carbon metabolism.
+GO annotations related to this gene include receptor binding and protein dimerization activity.
 An important paralog of this gene is DDO.

 UniProtKB/Swiss-Prot for DAO Gene